-The idea is to construct and refine the sleeves until all the effective candidates are odd intervals and condition (22) is satisfied.
+The basic idea to isolate the real roots of a triangular system is to construct and refine the sleeves until all the effective candidates are odd intervals and condition (25) is satisfied.
 After this, the effective candidate intervals are isolating intervals.
 Algorithm RootIsoSQFree is based on this idea.

-We test a Maple version of Algorithm RootIsoSQFree on a PC with a 1.6G Core 2 Duo CPU, 512M memory, and Windows OS.
-Table 3 contains the results.
+We implemented Algorithm RootIsoSQFree in Maple on a PC with a 3.2G CPU, 512M memory, and Windows OS.
+Table 4 contains the data for fourteen types of triangular sets.
 The meaning of the parameters can be found in Section 4.4.

-For triangular systems of types (9,8), (21,15), and (8,7,6), Algorithm RootIsoSQFree are 57, 1748, 4907 times faster than Algorithm RootIsoTS (Table 1) on a sample set of 100 problems for each type.
-Therefore, in terms of efficiency, the improvements of Algorithm RootIsoSQFree comparing to that of Algorithm RootIsoTS is significant.
+For triangular systems of types (9,8), (21,15), and (8,7,6), Algorithm RootIsoSQFree are 57, 1748, 4907 times faster than Algorithm RootIsoTS (Table 2) on a sample set of 100 problems for each type.
+Therefore, in terms of efficiency, the improvements of Algorithm RootIsoSQFree comparing to that of Algorithm RootIsoTS is huge.
 Also, we can see that Algorithm RootIsoSQFree is good enough to isolate the roots for large scale systems efficiently.